GanVib18/Diabetes-Prediction/README.md

-# Enhancing Diabetes Prediction with Binary Classification Models and Support Vector Machines
+# Evaluating performance of Binary Classification Models and Support Vector Machines on Diabetes Prediction

 ## Project Summary